 Allison received a Bachelor of Arts in Public Communication from the University of Technology Sydney, Master of International Studies from the University of Sydney, and a Master of Dispute Resolution from the University of Western Sydney (Dean’s Postgraduate Medal).
 She has completed the requirements for the Graduate Certificate of Management at Macquarie University and is currently working toward the completion of her Master of Business Administration.

-Anders Fridén is an Associate at McChrystal Group, advising a multinational mining company on organizational change.
+Anders Fridén is an Associate at McChrystal Group based in the firm’s London, England office, currently advising a multinational mining company on organizational change.

 Prior to joining McChrystal Group, Anders completed a number of assignments in the Swedish foreign service and military.
 As a diplomat, he served with the Swedish Ministry for Foreign Affairs at the embassies in Iran, Colombia, and Afghanistan.
 In 2011, he helped establish the British Interests Office at the Embassy of Sweden in Tehran, following the expulsion of the United Kingdom’s embassy.